Plan Pricing Strategies Quickly and Accurately

-The competitor landscape is constantly changing.
-More than ever brands and retailers are competing amongst each other to gain market share.
+The competitor landscape is constantly changing, more than ever brands and retailers are competing among each other to gain market share.
 Consequently, account teams need to continuously adapt their retail pricing and promotion strategies or risk losing revenue.

-That being said, Swiss consumers are increasingly price-conscious shoppers.
-In 2017, 52% of Swiss consumers claimed they knew the prices of grocery items, up from 2015 when it was 49%.
-Moreover, as a reaction to increasing grocery prices, Swiss consumers primarily buy products on price-offs, cut down on luxuries and switch to cheaper brands.
+Swiss consumers are increasingly price-conscious shoppers, in 2017, 52% of Swiss consumers claimed they know the prices of grocery items, in 2015 it was 49%.
+Moreover, as a reaction to increasing grocery prices Swiss consumers primarily buy products on price-offs, cut down on luxuries and switch to cheaper brands.

-Nevertheless, despite the increasing importance of pricing to Swiss consumers, one out of three price strategies fail to yield the best price.
+Despite the importance of pricing to Swiss consumers, did you know that 1 out of 3 price decisions fail to yield the best price?